Sharlto Copley

-Sharlto Copley (born 27 November 1973) is a South African actor.
+Sharlto Copley is a South African actor.
 His acting credits include roles in the Academy Award-nominated science fiction film District 9, the 2010 adaptation of The A-Team, the science fiction film Elysium, the science fiction horror film Europa Report and the dark fantasy adventure film Maleficent.
-He also played the title character in the science fiction film Chappie, Jimmy in Hardcore Henry, and starred in two seasons as Christian Walker of the TV series Powers.
-Copley is married to fellow South African actress and supermodel Tanit Phoenix.
+He also played the title character in the science fiction film Chappie, Jimmy in the science fiction action film Hardcore Henry, and starred in two seasons as Christian Walker of the TV series Powers.

-Early life
+Early life and education

-Sharlto Copley was born in Johannesburg and educated at St. Andrew's Preparatory School in Grahamstown and Redhill School in Morningside, Johannesburg.
-His father is Dr. Bruce Copley, a former university professor.
-His brother, Donovan, is the lead singer of the Cape Town band Hot Water.
+Sharlto Copley was born in Johannesburg, South Africa.
+He attended St. Andrew's Preparatory School in Makhanda and then Redhill School in Morningside, Johannesburg.
+His father, Bruce Copley, was formerly a university professor.
+His brother, Donovan, was the lead singer of the Cape Town band Hot Water.

 Career

-Shortly after leaving high school, Copley met Neill Blomkamp, who is younger than him.
+Soon after leaving high school, Copley met Neill Blomkamp, who is six years younger.
 Copley allowed Blomkamp to use computers at his production company to help the company pitch various projects and allow Blomkamp to pursue his passion and talent for 3D animation and design.